AuDigitalHealth/lingo/docs/design/integration-points.md

 #### Tasks

-Lingo uses the concepts of tasks within the authoring platform to enable the authoring of content.
+Lingo uses the concept of tasks within the Authoring Platform to manage the authoring of content.
 Basic functions are pulled through to the Lingo user interface so users can create tasks within the authoring platform, and retrieve a list of existing tasks & their status', without needing to leave the Lingo UI.